nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

 > AWS : Amount of Data collected, Possible node  Computation of instant data and subsequent sent.

 #### Devices
-> Device As : Network Performance(packets lost/data Rate + Power Consumption)

->Cloud Base As:  Communication protocols with proxies and clients portal , Type of Service and Knoledge offered
-and Overall Costs(data rates exchanges with cloud platform + device/proxy cost)

 ### Power consuming and energy efficiency